srimuthurajesh/MyBooks/Self-help/how-to-win-friends-and-influence-people.md

       4. Dont talk about ur achievements, that will make them feel small and unimportant
       5. Dont tell what you need, instead tell how could you help them
 ### 2. Build Relationship
 1. Become genuinely interest in other people
       1. To make friends we requires time, unselfishness, thoughtfulness
 3. Smile
-        1. Smile worth a million
+      1. Smile worth a million, but cost nothing.
       2. Smile brings us dollars, many dollars.
+      3. Smile leads to friendship
 5. Remember person name
 6. Be a good listener, encourage others to speak
 7. Talk in terms of other person interest